 When you check your calendar and see October on the page, you know winter is just around the corner.
 Winter brings lots of fun things like skiing or snowshoeing on bright, clear days or quiet family evenings in front of the fire.

 Unfortunately, winter also brings some not-so-nice things, such as cold weather and long, dark nights that take lots of electricity and heat to get through comfortably.
 If you would like to save some energy around your home this winter, here are some ideas for you.

 The Big Things: Ventilation, Insulation, and Weatherstripping

 One sure way to save energy is to be sure your home heating system is working properly.
-Have a qualified HVAC professional check your furnace to be sure it’s working properly and as energy-efficiently as possible.
+Have a qualified professional check your furnace or other heating systems to be sure it’s working properly and as energy-efficient as possible.